Castau/Delfin2/README.md

 Delfin2 - Svømmeklubben Delfinen
 ======
 This is the repository for a project at CPHBusiness.
 Made by [3 students](https://github.com/Castau/Delfin2/graphs/contributors) during their first semester of Computer Science AP.
+See the projects Javadoc for explanations of classes, methods and the like.

 ### Project description & specific requirements (Shortened):